wiwa1978/blog-hugo-netlify/content/networkprogrammability/2020-03-25-Netmiko_Introduction.md

 ### Use case: parsing with TextFSM

 In this example, we will use textFSM to retrieve the output in a form that makes it easier to parse.

-In below script, we will simply print the type of the output (of the "show ip interface brief" command)
+First though, to stress the value of TextFSM later on, we will simply print out the type of the output (of the "show ip interface brief" command)
 ```python
 from netmiko import Netmiko